FISHARMNIC/HAMprimeC2/README.md

 ### Whats working
 * Variables
 * Arrays
-* Format declaration and allocation (no accessing yet)
+* Format declaration, allocation, and properties
 * Functions
 * NEW: Function prototypes
 * NEW: Variadics